Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-the-proxy.md

 ### Upgrade an Existing System

-If you have an existing system that stores sensitive data that you wish to secure, this data can be migrated out of your systems and tokenized with Basis Theory.
+In existing systems with data sensitive data you wish to secure, this data can be migrated and tokenized with Basis Theory.
-You can replace the existing data stored within your system with the corresponding tokens.
-However, your existing system may have been integrated with one or more external systems over an HTTP API.
+Once safely tokenized, your systems still need to utilize this data with your existing HTTP calls without pulling the raw values back into your system.
-You can leverage the Proxy in order to minimize the impact of this change on your existing codebase.
+For this, you can leverage the Proxy in order to minimize the impact of this change on your existing codebase.

 ## How to Choose Between the Proxy and Serverless Reactors